 Make your final drive to Melbourne, Australia’s favourite city for café culture, fashion, art, sport and an amazing array of cuisine to please any palate.

-(Travel Tip: if you don’t want this epic coastal discovery to end just yet, from Phillip Island head to Sorrento to board Searoad Ferries, a car ferry journey taking you across Port Phillip Bay to Queenscliff, where you can continue your road trip onto the famous Great Ocean Road.)
+If you don’t want this epic coastal discovery to end just yet, head to Sorrento on the Mornington Peninsula to board Searoad Ferries, a car ferry journey taking you across Port Phillip Bay to Queenscliff, where you can continue your road trip onto the famous Great Ocean Road.